Colorado SB 26-189 (ADMT) compliance

 Effective date

 Complements NIST AI RMF implementation, EU AI Act compliance and the NAIC AI Model Bulletin for insurers.
-Colorado-licensed insurers should also read the SB 21-169 compliance playbook, which stacks with SB 24-205.
+Colorado-licensed insurers should also read the SB 21-169 compliance playbook: insurers complying with that regime are generally deemed compliant with SB 26-189 in the practice of insurance.

 Who needs to comply?

-Companies developing or substantially modifying AI systems intended for deployment in Colorado
+Companies developing or substantially modifying automated decision-making technology used in consequential decisions affecting Colorado

 Employers using AI hiring tools

-Companies using algorithmic systems for resume screening, candidate evaluation or employment decisions
+Companies using algorithmic systems for resume screening, candidate evaluation or employment decisions, including for Colorado-resident applicants

 Financial institutions

-Lenders and financial service providers using AI for credit decisions, loan approvals or financial services
+Lenders and financial service providers using ADMT for credit decisions, loan terms or financial products

 Government agencies